Barry Zito

 Barry William Zito (born May 13, 1978) is an American former professional baseball pitcher.
-He played 15 seasons in Major League Baseball (MLB) for the Oakland Athletics and San Francisco Giants.
-His pitching repertoire consisted of a curveball (his strikeout pitch), a four-seam fastball, a two-seam fastball, a circle changeup, and a cutter-slider.
+A left-hander, Zito pitched for the Oakland Athletics and San Francisco Giants during a 15-year Major League Baseball (MLB) career.
+Zito led the American League in wins and won the AL Cy Young Award in 2002.
+A three-time All-Star known for his curveball, Zito won a World Series ring with the Giants in 2012.

 Zito attended the University of California, Santa Barbara, Los Angeles Pierce College, and the University of Southern California.
 Drafted three times while in college, Zito signed with the Athletics when they chose him in the first round of the 1999 MLB draft.
 A year later, he was in the major leagues, finishing sixth in American League (AL) Rookie of the Year Award voting.
-He struggled to begin the 2001 season but improved greatly down the stretch, finishing the year with an 11–1 win–loss record over his final two months.
-He won 23 games (while only losing five) in 2002 and won the Cy Young Award.
-Zito was the final Oakland Athletics player to win the award before the team's relocation in 2025.
-His record was only 14–12 in 2003, but he still made the All-Star team for the second year in a row.
-In 2004, he had his worst season, going 11–11 with a career-high 4.48 earned run average.
-He became Oakland's Opening Day starter in 2005 and finished fifth in the AL with 171 strikeouts.
-In 2006, he made the All-Star team and posted a 15–1 record when receiving two or more runs.
+He struggled to begin the 2001 season but improved greatly down the stretch, finishing the year with a 17-8 win–loss record.
+He went 23-5 with a 2.75 ERA in 2002, leading the AL in wins and winning the AL Cy Young Award.
+In the early 2000s, Zito and fellow Athletics starting pitchers Tim Hudson and Mark Mulder were known as the Big Three.
+Zito posted a 102-63 record and a 3.58 ERA during his tenure with the Athletics, and he made the AL All-Star team in 2002, 2003, and 2006.